free-syllabus/aml/lectures/04-Decision_trees.md

 4. **[Regression Trees](https://www.youtube.com/watch?v=g9c66TUylZ4)** by StatQuest

 ### Activities

-* @todo: Creation of decision tree to guess the animal (and outliers)
+1. Guess animals by their attributes
+   * Create decision tree with selected attributes for top20 animals with animals in leafs
+   * Are you able to count Gini unpurity?
+   * Across teams: Game that tests identification of new animals (outliers)

 ### Reasoning